RubyWorld Conf 2010

 Despite all those favorable conditions, there are some challenges for the city of Matsue and the Rubyists in Japan.
 Most of the Ruby and Rails books and resources are only in English, and they need to be translated into Japanese to help students to learn Ruby and Rails.
 Also, there are some hostile attitudes towards Rails which people claim is invading Japan, and some experienced Rubyists won’t use Rails.
 The advice from the Ruby core team is to accept Rails rather than fight it.
 One of the reasons is that Rails can bring in money where Ruby hasn’t been able to.

 I attended the conference this year and presented Ruby and Machine Learning.
 The slides are available here.
 In my presentation which was attended by Matz and Chad Fowler, I did a brief introduction to Machine Learning(ML), talked about the current state of Ruby and Machine Learning, surveyed the ML tools available today, and demonstrated Ruby code that uses ML.
 I also talked about and demonstrated tweetsentiments.com – an application that I developed using Ruby on Rails and Machine Learning to analyze the sentiments of tweets.
 Other presenters from overseas included world-renowned Chad Fowler, the co-founder/CTO of Animoto, Stevie Clifton, plus several people from Germany and Holland.
-The full speaker’s list can be found here.

 The conference was very well organized in a world-class venue, and each talk was simultaneously translated into English and Japanese in real time by experienced translators, so there was no problem understanding the native Japanese presenters.
 The conference was fun, educational, and good for networking.
 And I was able to experience the polite and friendly Japanese people and their culture, in addition to enjoying delicious food!
 Highly recommended.
 You can see additional photos here